Specializing in Treaty and Aboriginal rights and legal historical research for Indigenous peoples

 We also further Indigenous views of the environment by tying the past to the present.

 Our goal is to develop creative but sound solutions to difficult problems.

 Brian has a doctorate in law from Oxford, a law degree from McGill, and a bachelor's degree in English from Loyola College of Montreal.
-He is called to the bar of Ontario.
+He no longer practises law, and is focused on research and writing.